Mauro-Prencipe/QM-thermodynamics/README.md

 - mineral_data.py:  Perplex like module
 - anharm.py:        module for computation of intrinsic anharmonicity
 - parame.py:        definition of computational parameters used in the main module
+- quick_start.txt:  input file
+- perplex_db.dat:   Perplex like database

+The *pyrope* folder contains the input files to run the program on a selected example (the pyrope mineral)

+The input description, explanations and tutorials can be found `here <https://qm-thermodynamics.readthedocs.io/en/main/>`_